dotnet/diagnostics/documentation/diagnostics-client-library-instructions.md

 Starts an EventPipe tracing session using the given providers and settings.

+* `providers` : An `IEnumerable` of [`EventPipeProvider`](#class-eventpipeprovider)s to be collected.
+* `requestRundown`: A `bool` specifying whether rundown provider events from the target app's runtime should be requested.

 **Remarks**

-`requestRundown` specifies whether we should request for rundown provider events from the target app's runtime.
-These events contain payloads that may be needed for post analysis, such as resolving method names of thread samples.
+Rundown events contain payloads that may be needed for post analysis, such as resolving method names of thread samples.
 Unless you know you do not want this, we recommend setting this to true.
+In large applications, this may take up to minutes.

+* `circularBufferMB` : The size of the circular buffer to be used as a buffer for writing events within the runtime.